Low Carb Homemade Sausage Rolls

 If you don’t want to make your own filling, try using low carb sausages and remove the casing before rolling them up in the pastry.
 Just make sure you check the ingredients in the sausages to make sure they don’t have any unwanted additives or fillers added.
 Make sure you try the recommended recipe first though if you can.
 Making the pork filling literally takes minutes and is really easy to make.

 If lots of juice comes out the meat, these can go a bit soft on the bottom.
-Using low fat meat can help with this issue.
-If I find it has happened to any of the sausage rolls, I flip them once cooked and bake upside down for a further 3-5 minutes.
-Make sure you use a hot oven when baking so the bases cook as quickly as possible.
+Using low fat minced/ground meat can help with this issue.
+If I find it has happened, simply flip once cooked and bake upside down for a further 3-5 minutes.
+Make sure your oven is hot so the bases cook as quickly as possible.

 Storing and Freezing